Bringing Machine Learning and Automation to a Global Financial Institution

 The result of the project was a successful installation, configuration, and launch of SMAX.
 All of the modules are in use for the company as they look to sunset its legacy ITSM products.
 The company’s existing CMS, along with other third-party products, were all integrated into the new environment.
 In addition, a second phase is underway to further consolidate the IT environment to improve agent resolutions, improve self-service, and drive new ROI.

-- Learn more about SMAX on this Micro Focus Data Sheet.
+- Learn more about SMAX on this OpenText Data Sheet.